-- concepts, laws, theories, and principles of science; - terminology, vocabulary, and conventions of science, including symbols, quantities and units; - applications of science and their environmental and social implications.
+- the concepts, laws, theories, and principles of science; - the terminology, vocabulary, and conventions of science, including symbols, quantities and units; - applications of science and their environmental and social implications; - the significance of information and communication technology in day to day life situations and the world of work.

-Dimension 2: Application and Problem Solving
+DIMENSION 2: Application and problem solving

-Candidates will be assessed on their ability to:
+Candidates should be able to:

-- solve problems as they relate to day to day life situations; - translate information from one form to another e.g. graphs, tables and charts; - manipulate numerical data; - explain patterns and relationships; - use information to identify patterns, report trends, draw inferences, make predictions and hypothesise; - interpret and evaluate observations and data; - evaluate methods and suggest possible improvements; - apply knowledge and draw conclusions in practical situations.
+- solve problems as they relate to day to day life situations; - translate information from one form to another e.g. graphs, tables and charts; - manipulate numerical data; - explain patterns and relationships; - use information to identify patterns, report trends, draw inferences, make predictions and hypothesis.